 In order to give stability and permanence to her care of the poor, Nano sought the service of a religious community.
 She arranged for an Ursuline foundation in Cork in 1771.
-When she realized that the rule of enclosure did not allow the Ursulines to leave the cloister and to seek out in their own environment those who were impoverished, she established a Religious Congregation, which she named Sisters of the Sacred Heart of Jesus.
+When she realized that the rule of enclosure did not allow the Ursulines to leave the cloister and to seek out those who were impoverished, she established a religious congregation which she named Sisters of the Sacred Heart of Jesus.

-She and her three companions Sr. Mary Angela Collins, Sr. Mary Augustine Bourke and Sr. Mary Joseph Fouhy made their vows in Cork on Christmas Eve 1775.
-It was the fruit of more than twenty years of loving service to the poor of that city.
-Nano’s desire was to ensure the continuation and extension of her mission for the education of the poor, and the relief of those exploited by the Penal Laws.
-She lived this mission until her death on 26th April 1784.
+Nano took the name Sr. Mary St. John of God and together with her three companions, Sr. Mary Angela Collins, Sr. Mary Augustine Bourke and Sr. Mary Joseph Fouhy, made religious vows in Cork on Christmas Eve 1775.
+It was the culmination of more than twenty years of loving service to the poor of that city and a way to ensure the continuation and extension of her mission of education of the poor and relief of those exploited by unjust social systems.
+She lived this mission until her death on 26 April 1784.

 Although Nano Nagle’s own work was confined to her native city, her understanding of mission was universal: “My views are not for one object alone.
 If I could be of any service in saving souls in any part of the globe, I would willingly do all in my power.”